hariharandata/talk-to-db/README.md

 Talk to DB is an innovative AI-powered database query assistant that helps non-technical people extract queries from databases effortlessly.
 By leveraging natural language processing, users can interact with databases using plain English.

+I have developed this application in an AI Hackathon within 30 minutes and later, added more features to it.

+The main motiviation to develop this to make it easier for non-technical people to extract queries from databases effortlessly.
+Further, i see this problem in my day to day work and i think this can be a game changer for non-technical people to extract queries from databases effortlessly.

 ## 🌟 Key Features

 - **Natural Language to SQL**: Convert everyday language into precise SQL queries